-- Consuls may appoint guardians and curators for citizens of the sending State.
-They shall be entitled to supervise the activities of guardians and curators. - 2.
-If a consul learns that the property of a citizen of the sending State is without an administrator, he may appoint a trustee.
+- 1. Where authorized to do so by the laws of the sending country, consuls may appoint guardians and curators for citizens of the sending State.
+In such circumstances, they shall be entitled to supervise the activities of the guardians and curators. - 2.
+If a consul learns that the property of a citizen of the sending State is without an administrator, he may appoint a trustee if this is permissible under the laws of the sending country.

-- 1. A consul may, personally or through his agents, extend every assistance and co-operation to merchant vessels and warships which sail under his country's flag and which enter a port in his consular district. - 2.
+- 1. A consul may, personally or through his agents, extend every assistance and co-operation to vessels which sail under his country's flag and which enter a port in his consular district.
+He shall be entitled in particular to communicate with the members of the crew and the passengers, examine the ship's papers and draw up reports concerning the cargo, the purpose of the voyage and any special events. - 2.
 If the authorities of the receiving State intend to carry out any measures of constraint on board merchant vessels of the sending State, the appropriate consul shall be notified in advance so that he may be present when the said measures are carried out.
 This provision shall not apply to customs, passport and health control of the vessel, crew and passengers.